 UPDATE: Quinoa (pronounced “KEEN-wah”) has gained recognition and popularity as a gluten-free grain alternative and valuable vegetarian source of protein.
 As a breakfast, side dish, salad, or dessert, quinoa is a versatile ingredient that can be used in various cuisines.

 Quinoa is rich in B vitamins like other grains, but it’s actually an edible seed and a relative to spinach, beets and Swiss chard.
 Quinoa is unique in that it contains all nine essential amino acids making it a complete (whole) protein.
 This protein-dense food originated in the Andes Mountains of South America and was a sacred staple in the diet of the ancient Incan culture.

 If you’ve never tried quinoa before, here’s a great recipe to try for your first experience!
 This dish travels well and can be eaten hot or cold.
-Enjoy it as a side or wrap it in a warm tortilla with avocado and shredded raw cabbage or lettuce for a satisfying meal.
+Enjoy this quinoa as a side or wrap it in a warm sprouted grain tortilla with avocado and shredded raw cabbage or lettuce for a satisfying meal.

 WHAT’S IN IT…

 - 1 1/2 – 2 tsp. jalapeno, diced

 - 1 cup frozen corn kernels

 - 2 (15.5 ounce) pouches of Green Valley® organic black beans, drained

 - 1 1/2 cups vegetable broth (If you don’t make your own, I prefer Pacific Low-Sodium Vegetable Broth as far as taste.)